phnx-im/docs/src/spec/glossary.md

 }
 ```

-If a user has multiple clients in a given group, all clients of that user MUST have the same role.

 ### Future work: Manage roles via proposal

 For now, chaning roles requires a GroupContextExtension proposal, which can be expensive if there is more than one extension.
 Instead it should probably be possible to change roles via a custom proposal.